Unexpected Signs of Chronic Inflammation

 Hardening of the arteries

-If you’re gaining body fat, or you spend a lot of time taking in foreign substances like cigarette smoke, your body will respond with inflammation.
+If you’re gaining body fat, or you are a smoker, your body will respond with inflammation.

 This can cause fatty plaque to build up on the inside walls of your arteries (known as arteriosclerosis) and it’s the main cause of heart attack and stroke.

-Inflammation from trauma, surgery, or diseases like antiphospholipid syndrome and IBD can cause your blood to clot too much (called hypercoagulation).
+Inflammation from trauma, surgery, or autoimmune diseases like Inflammatory Bowel Disease can cause your blood to clot too much (called hypercoagulation).

 This might cause swelling and could bring on more serious things like stroke, heart attack, or pulmonary embolism.